Consult the medication dictionary to quickly obtain detailed information

 A more moderate vitamin C deficiency can cause:

 Do you want to fill up on vitamin C?
-Then your plate should contain a good number of the following foods:
+Then your plate should contain a fair amount of the following foods:

-Because it is sensitive to heat, cooking destroys 30% to 50% of vitamin C. Therefore, it is preferable to eat raw fruits and vegetables if you want to maximize your vitamin C intake.
+Because it is heat sensitive, cooking destroys 30 to 50% of vitamin C in foods.
+Therefore, it is preferable to eat raw fruits and vegetables if you want to maximize your vitamin C intake.

-The recommended nutritional intake for an adult is of 90 mg per day for a man and of 75 mg per day for a woman.
-Smokers or individuals who use a nicotine substitute need 35 mg more per day.
+The recommended nutritional intake for an adult is 90 mg a day for a man, and 75 mg a day for a woman.
+Smokers or individuals who use a nicotine substitute need an additional 35 mg a day.
 If you think your diet is inadequate, there are vitamin C supplements available.
-Talk to your pharmacist who will be able to give you advice on the formulations available according to your age and your needs.
+Speak to your pharmacist, who will be able to give you advice on the formulations available according to your age and your needs.

-Despite popular belief that vitamin C can treat a cold and reduce its severity, scientific evidence does not support this theory.
-A scientific literature journal published in 2013 showed that only individuals who take vitamin C on a regular basis (and not only at the start of a cold) could hope to see a shorter duration of their symptoms of about one day.
+Despite the popular belief that vitamin C can treat a cold and reduce its severity, scientific evidence does not support this theory.
+A review of scientific literature published in 2013 showed that only individuals who take vitamin C on a regular basis (and not only at the start of a cold) could hope to see a shorter duration of their symptoms by about a day.
 There seemed to be improved effectiveness and prevention in one specific group, individuals who rigorously train and in extreme cases, such as marathon runners, skiers and soldiers deployed in the Arctic.

 It should be noted that current available studies do not show that taking vitamin C reduces the chances of catching an infection such as a cold or the flu.

-Although the preventive virtues of vitamin C are not miraculous, nothing should stop you from savouring a delicious grapefruit or a bowl of strawberries.
-Short of treating your cold, you will at least have the satisfaction of having fulfilled your appetite in a healthy and flavourful way!
+Although the preventive qualities of vitamin C are not miraculous, nothing should stop you from savouring a delicious grapefruit or a bowl of strawberries.
+Short of treating your cold, you will at least have the satisfaction that your appetite has been repleted in a healthy and flavourful way!

-Don’t hesitate to talk to your pharmacist for additional information about vitamins and other supplements.
+Don’t hesitate to speak to your pharmacist for additional information about vitamins and other supplements.